YuYiming313/AWSHackathon/README2.md

 - Step 2: Copy the generated token number.

-- Step 3: Paste the Token number into the dialog Flow Agent through the "integrations" tab.(Insert image)
+- Step 3: Paste the Token number into the dialog Flow Agent through the "integrations" tab.

 - Step 4: Enable Fulfillment (Connecting the WebHook)

 ## Automated Decision Engine(RPA)

 For the Automated Decision Engine(ADE), All new cases will be stored in Amazon S3 bucket.
 When the new cases is submitted, it will trigger the RPA process to start.
 Acceptable cases (Details fully filled up, with supporting documents) will be routed to officer for review.
-Nonacceptable cases will be rejected, and a rejection email will be sent to customer.
+Non-Acceptable cases will be rejected, and a rejection email will be sent to customer.

 ## AI Analytic Dashboard(Amazon Quicksight)